Naalaiya Pozhuthum Unnodu: Production

 K. Moorthy Kannan who worked as an assistant director to P. Vasu made his directorial debut with Naalaiya Pozhuthum Unnodu under the banner of PRK Films.
 After making his acting debut in Kaivantha Kalai (2006) which was directed by his father Pandiarajan, Prithvi Rajan was cast to play the hero for the second time.
 Karthika was selected to play his love interest.
 Speaking about the film, Prithvi Rajan said, "The film is a teenage love story and has enough scope for me to prove my acting credentials.
 It is a simple love story but narrated with a difference".

 Soundtrack

 The film score and the soundtrack were composed by Srikanth Deva.
 The soundtrack features 7 tracks.

-Release
+Reception

 A critic said, "As a whole analyzing the film, it’s a good film, but the same wine in different bottle.
 Many films focusing on the love that blooms between a boy and girl during adolescent age have already hit the screens and the only difference here is Karthiga’s characterization".
 A reviewer called it "watchable" despite the clichéd narration and praised the film's ending.
 Another critic wrote, "Naalaiya.. is an effort worth appreciating by first-time director Moorthy Kannan.
 Like many of the recent debutant film-makers, the director has made an effort to bring in some variation and novelty within an otherwise predictable scenario".
+Uma of Kalki wrote despite having good acting, the predictable scenes are the drawback and noted it would have been better if the screenplay was strong and also felt despite climax being powerful, the film lags behind due to old treatment.